46 Fishing Charters

 Go out after Sailfish while they’re still there.
 After June, they’ll mostly be gone for the year so make the best of it before they sail out.

-The main attraction for a July fishing trip in the Bahamas is definitely the impressive Sailfish.
+The main attraction for a July fishing trip in the Bahamas is definitely the impressive Marlin.
 Those more interested in bottom feeders can feast on Snapper and Grouper galore.

 You won’t find a lot of tourists when the weather is so hot, but the Bonefish are absolutely on fire!
 If you can stand the heat, you’ll be rewarded for it.